slatedocs/slate/source/includes/api/_timeclock.md

 Reports clocked in/out status of an account.

-+<p>Parameters: "account" (optional, defaults to current user) or "external_account" (optional, defaults to current user; can only be used if external ids are enabled for the site)</p>
+Parameters: "account" (optional, defaults to current user) or "external_account" (optional, defaults to current user; can only be used if external ids are enabled for the site)

 Response: On success, returns basic timeclock attributes.
 If the account is clocked in, they will reflect that timeclock object; otherwise, timeclock attributes other than `account` will be null.